buybackoff/Ractor/README.md

 actor system with CLR/JVM interop and dead simple API for POCOs cache/persistence.
 Its API is inspired by F#'s [MailboxProcessor](http://msdn.microsoft.com/en-us/library/ee370357.aspx), [Fsharp.Actor](https://github.com/colinbull/Fsharp.Actor) and Akka(.NET) libraries.
-The main difference is that in Ractor actors exist is Redis per se as lists of messages, while a number of ephemeral workers (actors' "incarnations") take messages from Redis, process them and post results back.
+The main difference is that in Ractor actors are virtual and exist is Redis per se as lists of messages, while a number of ephemeral workers (actors' "incarnations") take messages from Redis, process them and post results back.

 Benchmarks (e.g. [1](http://blog.jupo.org/2013/02/23/a-tale-of-two-queues/)) show that Redis is as performant